volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 Where **my-app** is your application's name.

-To read more about CRA, please refer to the [official documentation](https://create-react-app.dev/).
+Refer to the [official documentation](https://create-react-app.dev/) to find out more.

 ## Typescript